StefanKarpinski/JuliaCon2025Talks/New_SAT-based_Resolver.md

 How to give better feedback when resolution is impossible?

-- This is an open question — if you have ideas, let me know!
+- Open problem — if you have ideas, let me know!

-Possible idea:
+Possible approach:

-- Instead of trying to explain why it's impossible
+- Don't try to explain why it's impossible
 - Tell people how they could fix the situation
   - Requirements they could remove
   - Conflicts they could eliminate